GEDCOM: Versions

 The current version of the specification in wide use is GEDCOM 5.5.1 final, which was released on 15 November 2019.
 Its predecessor, GEDCOM 5.5.1 draft was issued in 1999, introducing nine new attribute, tags and adding UTF-8 as an approved character encoding.
 The draft was not formally approved, but its provisions were adopted in some part by a number of genealogy programs including FamilySearch.org.

 Lineage-linked GEDCOM is the deliberate de facto common denominator.
 Despite version 5.5 of the GEDCOM standard first being published in 1996, many genealogical software suppliers have never fully supported the feature of multilingual Unicode text (instead of the ANSEL character set) introduced with that version of the specification.
 Uniform use of Unicode would allow for the usage of international character sets.
 An example is the storage of East Asian names in their original Chinese, Japanese and Korean (CJK) characters, without which they could be ambiguous and of little use for genealogical or historical research.
 PAF 5.2 is an example of software that uses UTF-8 as its internal character set, and can output a UTF-8 GEDCOM.

 GEDCOM 7.0 requires UTF-8 encoding throughout, and resolves other long-standing issues with GEDCOM 5.5.1.
 Multimedia support in the form of an associated .zip file, called a GEDZip, is another inclusion.
 Efforts are underway to see 7.0 embraced as the new exchange standard.
 GEDCOM 7.0 allows explicitly identifying what standards other than GEDCOM may apply to a particular file.
 GEDCOM has always been extensible, but prior to 7.0 there was no standard way to identify such extensions.
-Also, GEDCOM allows explicitly marking an event as nonexistent.
+Also, GEDCOM 7.0 allows explicitly marking an event as nonexistent.
 This allows, for example, documenting that a particular individual never married.
+GEDCOM 7.0 was the first version to use semantic versioning, and is the most recent minor version of the specification.

+As of July 2024, the next planned minor release is v7.1, which is under development.